PramodMGowda05/Trust_Lens/src/LOCAL_SETUP_INSTRUCTIONS.md

 *   Frontend is at: **http://localhost:9002**
 *   Backend is at: **http://localhost:5001**

-## Step 6: Create an Admin User (Optional)
+## Step 6: Create an Admin User

 The application has a protected `/admin` route.
 To create an admin user:
-1. Sign up for a new account in the app.
+1. Sign up for a new account in the app at `http://localhost:9002/signup`.
 2. Go to the **Firebase Console** > **Authentication** > **Users** tab.
-3. Find the user you just created.
-Click the three-dots menu on the right and select **"Edit user"**.
+3. Find the user you just created by their email.
+4. Click the three-dots menu (⋮) on the right side of that user's row and select **"Edit user"**.
-4. In the modal, click **"Add custom claim"**.
+5. In the modal that appears, click the **"Add custom claim"** button.
+6. Set the "Claim name" field to `role`.
-5. Set the claim key to `role` and the value to `admin`.
+7. Set the "Claim value" field to `admin`.
-6. Click **Save**.
+8. Click **Save**.
-7. Log out and log back in.
-You should now have access to the admin dashboard.
+9. Log out of the application and log back in with the same user.
+You should now see the "Admin" link in the sidebar and be able to access the admin dashboard.